ablomm/ablomm-cpu/docs/cpu/power_controller.md

 # Power Controller

-Included in the simulator is a power controller device, which allows terminating the simulator or reseting the CPU.
+Included in the simulator is a power controller device, which allows terminating the simulator or resetting the CPU.

 Writing the value `0` to the power controller will terminate the simulator.